X

 • As a school, we place importance on instructional programming about environmental sustainability.
 We possess a practical real-world curriculum that helps students of all ages explore and understand sustainable practices.

-• Primary School girls spend Learning at Butler (LAB) days exploring nature and learning about the value of our environment.
-During Fourth Grade’s Power & Purpose month at the Butler Campus, girls learn sustainable practices to cut back on waste.
+• Kindergarten-Grade 2 girls spend Learning at Butler (LAB) days exploring nature and learning about the value of our environment.
+In Second Grade, students end the year focusing on water conservation during their Great Lakes study.

-• The Upper School offers AP Environmental Science as well as an Engineering Course that analyzes sustainable buildings.
-There are also a variety of STEAM (science, technology, engineering, arts, mathematics) opportunities for girls, including a STEAM-centered Capstone Experience.
-Extracurricularly, girls can participate in a Fair Trade Club that brings in speakers, fundraises, and works to raise awareness about the importance of safe and sustainable work environments.
+• The Upper School offers AP Environmental Science as well as a variety of STEAM (science, technology, engineering, arts, mathematics) opportunities for girls, including scientific research work and science fair participation.
+Extracurricularly, girls can participate in LEAF, a club that works to educate the Laurel community on issues surrounding climate change, environmental justice and sustainable living.

 • Recycling